Accessing our online services with myGovID and RAM

 On this page:

 Everyone who accesses our online services on behalf of a business or entity needs their own myGovID.
 Your myGovID is unique to you and cannot be shared.
 As it is your personal identity you should set it up using a personal email address.

 To set up your myGovID, download the free myGovID app from the App Store or Google Play.

-The myGovID app is compatible with most smart devices using either:
+The myGovID app is compatible with most smart devices.

 Prove your identity

 To access our online services your myGovID requires a Standard identity strength.
 To achieve this you will need to verify two of the following Australian identity documents (your name must match on both):

 - passport (not more than three years expired)

 - Medicare card - once you verify one of the documents above in the app, you’ll have the option to add your Medicare card.